 If you’re lodging your child's application overseas with full consent and there’s a need for the child to travel before we can issue a full-validity passport, you can apply for an emergency passport.

-For more information, contact us on 131 232, or call Intercountry Adoption Australia on 1800 197 760 and they will arrange for us to contact you.
+For more information, contact us on 131 232, or visit Intercountry Adoption Australia.